Notable People

 Pinker's own biographical materials describe her as a developmental psychologist educated at McGill and the University of Waterloo who spent decades in clinical practice and teaching before becoming a regular writer for newspapers and magazines.
 That path matters because it defines the kind of translator she became.

-She is not mainly a laboratory scientist, and she is not merely a columnist trafficking in friendly wisdom.
+She is not mainly a laboratory scientist, and she is more than a columnist trafficking in friendly wisdom.
 Her public role has been to take behavioral science, developmental psychology, and social research and turn them into arguments that general readers can understand without flattening them into pure self-help.
+In that sense she belongs near public psychologists such as Adam Grant, who also turned research into everyday language.

 That translational role is harder than it looks.
 A lot of public science writing either turns soft or turns hectoring.
 Pinker usually aims for clarity without mush.